NBISweden/sauron/README.md

     Overall, they should agree with the tSNE and be in accordance with the differential expression in the next step.

-4. The third script will copmute differentially expressed genes (markers) among all clusters.
-In addition to this anlaysis, it also computes differential expression per group, instead of per cluster.
+4. The third script will compute differentially expressed genes (markers) among all clusters.
+In addition to this analysis, it also computes differential expression per group, instead of per cluster.
     If you have a metadata variable that you would like to compare for each cluster, then you can also just specify the parameter `-m` with the column name in your metadata.
-This is usefull, for example, in case your data has 5 clusters and you want to compare the differential expression between time\_points/sample\_groups within
+This is useful, for example, in case your data has 5 clusters and you want to compare the differential expression between time\_points/sample\_groups within
     each cluster.
-Multiple arguments can be parsed comma separated, and will be outputed in different folders.
-If after the main differential expression you notice that 2 clusters are too similar, you should re-run the anlaysis using another clustering specification in that those clusters are unified.
+Multiple arguments can be parsed comma separated, and will be outputted in different folders.
+If after the main differential expression you notice that 2 clusters are too similar, you should re-run the analysis using another clustering specification in that those clusters are unified.
 If differential expression tables are found, they will be loaded and the differential expression for them will be skipped.
-Several violin and tSNE plots are outputed from this step.
+Several violin and tSNE plots are outputted from this step.

 ### Sbatch configurations
 ```bash